naveenvino/Zer0dha/README.md

 Each item in `orders` maps to the arguments of `KiteConnect.place_order`.
 Multiple items may be provided to execute multi-leg option strategies.
+Exit orders can be submitted via the `exit_orders` key which maps to the arguments of `KiteConnect.exit_order`.

 ## Changelog